wjdittmar/textCare/README.md

 - ?Prescriptions integration
 - ?Scheduling
 - ?
 APN / Firebase integration
-- Autocomplete API -- investigate alternatives to ICD 10
+- Autocomplete API -- investigate alternatives to ICD 10 that would have patient-friendly names
 - Geospatial indexing ? (no, state-level matching for provider for a telemedicine platform should be enough)

 ## Frontend To Do